 Separately, in April 2009 -- months before the Greek crisis erupted -- ECB officials spotted the “swap operation in unusual terms” involving National Bank of Greece, according to the March 2010 cover note.

 Repeated revisions of Greece’s budget figures starting in October 2009 spurred a surge in the country’s borrowing costs, eventually forcing the nation to seek aid from the EU and the International Monetary Fund.
 In 2010, Eurostat, the EU statistics agency, gained additional powers allowing it to audit countries’ financial data.

 Under Eurostat accounting rules, nations were permitted until 2008 to use so-called off-market rates in swaps to manage their debt.
 The use of off-market swaps, which Greece hadn’t previously disclosed as debt, let the country increase borrowings by 5.3 billion euros, Eurostat said in 2010.

-In the largest derivative disclosed, Greece borrowed 2.8 billion euros from Goldman Sachs Group Inc. (GS) in 2001 through a derivative that swapped dollar- and yen-denominated debt issued by the nation for euros using a historical exchange rate.
+In the largest derivative disclosed, Greece borrowed 2.8 billion euros from Goldman Sachs Group Inc. (GS:US) in 2001 through a derivative that swapped dollar- and yen-denominated debt issued by the nation for euros using a historical exchange rate.

 The case is: T-590/10, Thesing and Bloomberg Finance v.
 ECB.

 To contact the reporter on this story: